Practicing inclusivity

 For group discussions on topics that may get contentious or convoluted, bring in an outside facilitator to ensure a healthy, productive discussion.

-Consider commutes when bringing teams together to do important work—make sure you’re including those who need to be in transit for long periods of time.
+Consider commutes when bringing teams together to do important work—make sure you’re considerate to those who need to be in transit for long periods of time.

 Share gratitude with at least one person every day.